-From the main wallet menu, select Options $\rightarrow$ Settings:
+From the main Wallet menu, select Options > Settings and the following:

-- Wallet code Change your wallet code.
-You will be prompted to enter the current code, create a new code, and verify the new code. - RFID Set the phone ID code, type, and sending options. - Automatic close Change the automatic time-out period (1-60 minutes).
+Wallet code-Change your wallet code.
+You are prompted to enter the current code, create a new code, and verify the new code.

+RFID-Set the phone ID code, type, and sending options.

+Automatic close-Change the automatic time-out period (1-60 minutes).
 After the time-out period has elapsed, the wallet code must be re-entered to gain access to the contents.

-Resetting the wallet and wallet code
+Reset the wallet and wallet code

-This operation erases all contents of the wallet.
+This operation erases all contents of Wallet.